WorkingEdge/MS3_GMResource/readme_assets/testing.md

 3. Search for the term.
 4. Results should be displayed in two batches - results in post content and result in product content.

 Result: ok.
-The screenshot shows the results for s test search on 'red'.
+The screenshot shows the results for a test search on 'red'.
 (The nonsense product names are simply placeholders.)
 ![Search Results](../readme_assets/readme_images/search-results.png)